nizhu/ruby-intro-site/source/_posts/2013-07-27-installing-ruby.markdown

 # system (set by /usr/local/opt/rbenv/version)
 {% endcodeblock %}

+You can obviously set the global default to 2.0.0-p247 if you wish too.

 ## Make rbenv use a specific version

 Whenever you interact with rbenv, it will look in your current directory for a file named .rbenv-version before falling back to the global default.
 Try the following: